Jack Daniels Burnett

 I researched kidney disease in cats and if anyone wants to donate to this fund the donations go to research for kidney disease in cats.
 Giveto.osu.edu/makeagift/?fund=31586

-To send sympathy gifts to the family or plant a tree in memory of Jack Daniels Burnett, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Jack Daniels Burnett, please visit our Tree Store.